hanabi/hanabi.github.io/README.md

 ### The Reverse Bluff / The Out-of-Position Bluff (bad)

 * Similar to a *Reverse Finesse*, it is possible to perform a *Reverse Bluff*.
-However, according to *Good Lie Principle*, it is only allowed to lie to the player who comes immediately after you.
+However, according to *Good Lie Principle*, you are only allowed to lie to the player who comes immediately after you, so this is illegal.
   * Why this policy?
 It is not possible to play with both *Layered Finesses* and *Reverse Bluffs* at the same time, and *Layered Finesses* are much better.
-* However, you can break the *Bluff Seat* rule in rare situations where the player that is being passed over cannot actually act on their state of misinformation.
-For example,
+* However, you CAN break the *Bluff Seat* rule if either of the following is true:
-  * they are at 0 clues (and won't blind-play anything)
+  1) the next player is at 0 clues (and won't blind-play anything)
-  * they have negative information on their entire hand
+  2) the next player has negative information on their entire hand (so that they know they do not have the correct card)
+* Essentially, if either of these is true, then the player being passed over cannot actually act on their state of misinformation.
 * Since valid *Reverse Bluffs* are so rare, it is important to remember that a valid *Reverse Bluff* is distinct from a *Layered Finesse*, and that blind-playing should stop after the first blind-play.
 (This is a common mistake.)

 ### The Double Half Bluff